apache/spark/docs/mllib-optimization.md

 current parameter value.
 MLlib includes gradient classes for common loss functions, e.g., hinge, logistic, least-squares.
 The gradient class takes as input a training example, its label, and the current parameter value.
-* `updater` is a class originally designed for gradient decent which computes the actual gradient descent step.
-However, we're able to take the gradient and loss of objective function of regularization for L-BFGS by ignoring the part of logic only for gradient decent such as adaptive step size stuff.
-We will refactorize this into regularizer to replace updater to separate the logic between regularization and step update later.
+* `updater` is a class that computes the gradient and loss of objective function of the regularization part for L-BFGS.
+MLlib includes updaters for cases without regularization, as well as L2 regularizer.
+Note that L1 regularizer doesn't work for L-BFGS.
+See the developer's note.
 * `numCorrections` is the number of corrections used in the L-BFGS update.
 10 is recommended.
 * `maxNumIterations` is the maximal number of iterations that L-BFGS can be run.
 * `regParam` is the regularization parameter when using regularization.

-* `return` A tuple containing two elements.
+The `return` is a tuple containing two elements.
 The first element is a column matrix containing weights for every feature, and the second element is an array containing the loss computed for every iteration.